daavila1/data-analytics/readme.md

-# Diploma in Machine Learning - First part: data analysis
+# Diploma in Data Analytics - Part 1: Data Analysis

-Welcome to my repository for my Diploma in Machine Learning!
-In this repository, I'll be sharing various files and resources related to the diploma program that I'm currently undertaking.
+Welcome to my repository for my Data Analytics diploma!
+This repository is a curated collection of materials and resources from the diploma program I  undertook during August and September 2023.

 ## Contents

+- **Guides:** This section contains essential guides for popular libraries in the data analytics field, aiding in your journey to become proficient in data analysis.📚

+    - numpy
+    - pandas
+    - scipy
+    - statsmodels
+    - seaborn
+    - matplotlib
+    - geopandas
+    - plotly

-- **Assignments:** Here, you'll find the assignments I've completed as part of the diploma.
-Each assignment includes the problem statement and my solution.
+- **Assignments:** Here you'll find completed assignments, each containing the problem statement and my solution.
+The assignments are categorized into quizzes and homeworks.📝

-- **Projects:** I'll be showcasing my practical projects related to machine learning in this section.

-- **Resources:** This folder includes useful resources, such as books, research papers, and online tutorials, that have helped me during the program.
+- **Resources:** This folder is a treasure trove of useful resources, including cheat-sheets and databases, that will enhance your understanding of data analytics concepts.🎉

 ## About the Diploma

-The Diploma in Machine Learning covers a wide range of topics, including data preprocessing, data analysis, machine learning algorithms, deep learning and more.
-I'm excited to share my journey and the knowledge I'm gaining through this repository.
+The Diploma in Data Analytics encompasses a broad spectrum of topics, including data manipulation and preprocessing, inferential and descriptive statistics, and data visualization.
+It equips learners with the necessary skills to derive meaningful insights from data, a fundamental aspect of today's data-driven world.

-Feel free to explore the different folders and files, and if you find anything useful or interesting, don't hesitate to reach out!
+Feel free to navigate through the different folders and files.
+If you find anything intriguing or valuable, don't hesitate to reach out! 🌟

 ## Contact

-If you have any questions, suggestions, or just want to connect, you can reach me via email at [daavilaga@unal.edu.co](mailto:daavilaga@unal.edu.co) or find me on LinkedIn [Daniel Avila Garcia](https://www.linkedin.com/in/daniel-avila-g/).
+For any inquiries, suggestions, or if you simply want to connect, feel free to reach me via email at [daavilaga@unal.edu.co](mailto:daavilaga@unal.edu.co) or connect with me on LinkedIn at [Daniel Avila Garcia](https://www.linkedin.com/in/daniel-avila-g/).
+Your feedback and engagement are highly appreciated.
+Happy learning! 🚀

-Happy learning!